Fast Facts | ShopTalk | Moving Money: Consumers & Mobile Payments

 Mobile payment usage varies by age but not by gender

 Vantiv and Socratic Technologies conducted an online survey with 500 consumers to learn more about their mobile payment experiences.
+View all of our key data points, and check out our summary of findings below.

 - 28% of survey respondents have used a mobile device to pay at a retail location, with 12% of those using it to pay regularly